-- How serious the surgery is.

-- How quickly you recover.
+- how quickly you recover;

-- Whether or not your work is physical.
+- whether or not your work is physical; and

-- Whether you need any extra treatment after surgery.
+- whether you need any extra treatment after surgery.

 Most people will not be fully back to work for 3-4 weeks.
 Please ask us if you need a medical sick note for the time you are in hospital and for the first three to four weeks after you leave.